seL4/docs/seL4_5.2.0-mcs.md

-Periodic threads can be created by binding them to scheduling contexts with a budget &lt; period. seL4_Yield for these threads will sacrifice the remaining budget until the next period.
+Periodic threads can be created by binding them to scheduling contexts with a budget < period. seL4_Yield for these threads will sacrifice the remaining budget until the next period.

 ### Isolation through sporadic servers